dkpro/dkpro-jotl/index.md

 License and Availability
 ------------------------

-The latest version of DKPro JOWKL is available via Maven Central.
+The latest version of DKPro JOTL is available via Maven Central.
-If you use Maven as your build tool, then you can add DKPro JOWKL as a dependency in your pom.xml file:
+If you use Maven as your build tool, then you can add DKPro JOTL as a dependency in your pom.xml file:

 		<dependency>